ww-tech/Lasso-SwiftUI-Weather-Example/README.md

 # Credit

-**Are you interested in joining the WW team?** Check out the [careers page](https://www.weightwatchers.com/us/ww-corporate-careers) to view technology job listings as well as open positions on other teams.
+**Are you interested in joining the WW team?** Check out the [careers page](https://www.weightwatchers.com/us/ww-corporate-careers) at WW.com to view technology job listings as well as open positions on other teams.

 OpenWeather&reg; provides the weather data in this app.
 WW is not affiliated with or sponsored by OpenWeather, nor is WW a sponsor of OpenWeather.
 OpenWeather is used exclusively for demonstrative purposes.